 A less noticed activity by the tourist absorbed by the beauties of Padis takes place in the isolated glades of the plateau.
-It is the herding, the locals from the Beius Basin, the Crisana people, climb together with their animals in Padis.
+It is the herding, the locals from the Beius Basin, the Crisana people, that climb together with their animals in Padis.

 Padis is the place where you can find an icy cold water spring, water that a hundred meter further disappears again underground.
 It is the place where one can find sinkholes that swallow the water and then unknowingly it surfaces in another spring.
 And the game is endless.
 Many calcareous arches and dark precipices where the water disappears can arouse your curiosity and imagination.